What is OpenUSD (USD)?

 - Master assets & PBR: Create materials physically correct (→ PBR, Albedo, Roughness, Normal).

-- Plan layering: layout.usd (geometry), lookdev.usd (material), lighting.usd, anim.usd - clear separation.
+- Planning Layering: layout.usd (geometry), lookdev.usd (materials), lighting.usd, anim.usd – clear separation.

-- Use Variant Sets: Color/fabric/size on product prim, camera/deco variants separately.
+- Use variant sets: Color/fabric/size on the product prim; camera and decorative variants separately.

 - Check composition: Understand arc order (Local/Inherit > Variant > Reference/Payload); Tools: Composition viewer in DCC/Omniverse.

-- Separate playout: USD-Stage remains the "source of truth" - export to glTF (shop/viewer) and USDZ (iOS).
+- Separate rendering: USD-Stage remains the "source of truth" – export to glTF (Shop/Viewer) and USDZ (iOS).

 - Rendering & series: Hero stills/film via your render engine, many variants can be planned via render farm.

-- Collaboration: NVIDIA Omniverse - OpenUSD is suitable for simultaneous work and review; for DCC workflows see Houdini Solaris, Maya-USD.
+- Collaboration: NVIDIA Omniverse – OpenUSD is ideal for simultaneous work and review; for DCC workflows, see Houdini Solaris and Maya-USD.

 FAQ - OpenUSD (USD)

-OpenUSD, USDZ or glTF - what do I use for what?
+OpenUSD, USDZ, or glTF—which one should I use for what?

 USD for authoring & composition, USDZ for iOS-AR/Quick Look, glTF/GLB for Web-Viewer & E-Com.

-For web playout, glTF is ideal → glTF file format.
-For iOS-AR you need USDZ → USDZ file format.
+glTF is ideal for web rendering → glTF file format.
+For iOS AR, you'll need USDZ → USDZ file format.

 Create color/fabric/size on the product prim as a variant set, camera setups as a separate set.
 This way you keep reuse & clarity.